-This option consists of a semester-length six-credit-hour internship (EV698) with an environmental firm (profit or non-profit) or government agency, under collaborative supervision of an academic advisor and work supervisor.
+This option consists of a semester-length six-credit-hour internship (EV698) with an environmental firm (profit or non-profit) or government agency, under collaborative supervision of an academic advisor and workplace supervisor.
 The internship must include work on a specific project, product, or set of projects and products.
-These are agreed upon in advance by the student and committee (which includes the work supervisor), and approved by the program chair.
+These are agreed upon in advance by the student and his or her advisory committee (which includes the workplace supervisor), and approved by the program chair.
 At the completion of the internship, the student prepares and presents a written report, as specified above, on the project or projects undertaken during the internship, with the purpose and content of the report agreed on in advance by the student and the committee.
-Following submission of the report the student stands for a comprehensive oral examination.
+The model for the internship product is a report or document such as typically results from a major project at private firm or government agency.
+Following review of the report by the advisory committee, the student stands for a comprehensive oral defense.

-Example: The student is employed with the environmental office of the local US Navy Facilities Command.
-As part of his work he is required to coordinate the production of an Environmental Impact Assessment in conjunction with the relocation of wetlands on Navy property.
-In consultation with his academic and professional supervisors, he prepares a proposal which he presents to his committee, and ultimately a report on the specific insights gained and lessons learned that might apply to the relocation of wetlands in general, and on Guam or similar islands, in particular.
+Example: The student is employed with the environmental office of the local US Navy Facilities Engineering Command.
+As part of his work he is required to coordinate the production of an Environmental Impact Assessment in conjunction with the relocation of some wetlands on DOD property.
+In consultation with his academic and professional supervisors, he prepares a formal report, which meets the requirements of the command, and which he presents to his committee.